 Deliverables: Comparison of variables such as distribution, density, and reproductive stage focal species inside the Spawning SMZs vs. reference areas outside Spawning SMZs.
-Schedule: Short-term/ongoing

 Potential Partners: MARMAP, NMFS

 Potential Methods: If there have been surveys conducted prior to implementation of the Spawning SMZs, a BACI (before/after, control/impact) sampling design could be used when examining Spawning SMZ effectiveness.